phroun/nextutils/README.md

 ``hts($s)`` alias for htmlspecialchars, used to output properly escaped textual data into an html document.

+``xmlentities($s)`` convert named character entities not defined in the XML serialization into XHTML5 compatible numeric entities.

+``setTimeZoneByOffset("+00:00")`` Sets the PHP default timezone to a match with the same offset specified (useful for back end of ajax auto detection)

+``tzOffset("America/Los_Angeles")`` Get the current offset for the named timezone in "+00:00" format.

+``dtLocal("0000-00-00 00:00:00")`` takes a MySQL style UTC time string and returns the same format of string converted to the current PHP local timezone.

+``dtUTC("0000-00-00 00:00:00")``  takes a MySQL style local time string and returns the same format of string converted to UTC.

 ``generateRandomString($length)`` returns a mixed case alphanumeric random string of the specified length.

-``xmlentities($s)`` convert named character entities not defined in the XML serialization into XHTML5 compatible numeric entities.
+``luminanceOfHex('99CCFF')`` Returns the optically weighted luminance score for a 3 or 6 digit hexadecimal color string.

+``formatDuration($seconds, $usedays = true)``  returns a duration in "mm:ss" or "hh:mm:ss" or "x days" format as appropriate.

 #### Functions with Improvements Planned